 68 Moyser Rd, London SW16 6SQ, cutthemustardcafe.com

-Story Coffee London has two spots in Clapham Junction – one just for coffee and then another that serves brunch.
+Story Coffee has two spots in Clapham Junction – one just for coffee and then another that serves brunch.
 They named themselves to show their belief in the transparency and traceability of their products they use in the cafe every day.
-This includes Cacklefarm eggs for their hickory smoked bean dish, BreadBread bakery for their avocado toast and square mile coffee to get you going in the morning.
+They use Cacklebean eggs for their hickory smoked bean dish, BreadBread bakery for their avocado toast and Square Mile coffee to get you going in the morning.
 The cafe is small but dreamy in its design with wooden tables, whitewashed walls and beautiful hanging lighting features.
-Pinterest eat your heart out!
+Pinterest – eat your heart out!

 13. Milk, Balham

-Balham is a lively neighbourhood in South London that is heavy with 25-35-year-old Australian expats with yoga mats – basically the pinnacle of the brunch crowd.
-Thankfully, Balham has lots of great brunches to offer for them (and you!) and that includes Milk.
-Milk is a trendy Aussie cafe full of ‘cool kids’ and you’ll hardly ever see it without a queue.
-They have Australian staples like sweetcorn fritters, toasted banana bread & my favourite eggs with burnt butter hollandaise.
-Plus, great coffee of course.
-Make sure you get a giant freshly made Aussie lamington (sponge with chocolate and coconut) to take away for later.
-P.S They also have a sister cafe not too far away from here called Milk Teeth!
+Balham is a lively neighbourhood in South London that is heavy with 25-35-year-old Australian ex-pats with yoga mats in hand.
+Sorry if that’s stereotypical but it’s true!
+Balham has lots of great brunches to offer and that includes Milk.
+Milk is a trendy Aussie cafe full of ‘cool kid’ customers and you’ll hardly ever see it without a queue.
+They have Australian staples like sweetcorn fritters, toasted banana bread & my favourite, eggs with burnt butter hollandaise.
+Plus, great coffee.
+Make sure you get a giant freshly made Aussie lamington to take away for later.
+They also have a sister cafe not too far away from here called Juliets Quality Food.